oriuminc/jenkins-inception/README.md

     to register a GitHub application in order to enter credentials.
   - Customize the `data_bags/users` entries, which will be used by the [`user` cookbook][user-cookbook] to set up linux users with SSH keys.
-A sample entry `patcon.json` is provided, but please see the cookbook documentation for more advanced configuration.
-Also, I enjoy access to random machines, so please feel free to deploy my keys.
-(My `ascii-clowns.sh` script has not been getting nearly enough use lately.
+A sample entry `patcon.json` is provided.
+There is a rake task available to help you generate your own encrypted passwords.
+Please see the cookbook documentation for more advanced configuration.
+I enjoy access to random machines, so please feel free to deploy my keys.
-And who *doesn't* want ASCII clowns randomly inserted into every file in their home directory?)

 The next steps vary based on how you'd like to launch the Inception stack.